Printers Waste

 Printers Waste with ‘Ultramar’

-12c and 50c of the King Amadeo stamps are known
+with values of 12c and 50c of the King Amadeo

-with the heading of ‘Ultramar’ instead of ‘Filipinas’.
-The stamp values are
+stamps are known with the heading of ‘Ultramar’ instead of ‘Filipinas’.
+The

-not consistent with those issued for the There is mention in early
+stamp values are not consistent with those issued for the There is mention

-Philippine references of the existence of a 12c green Printers Waste.
-I have
+in early Philippine references of the existence of a 12c green Printers

-not come across this to date, and it may have been mistaken for the one
+Waste.
+I have not come across this to date, and it may have been mistaken for

 Return to Home Page